Porches Pottery: About the pottery

-Porches Pottery produces majolica, which i tin-glazed earthenware.
-The technique is thought to have originated in Persia though was well established in Mesopotamia by the 9th century, where it became an alternative to the much esteemed porcelain that was beginning to appear in China.
+Porches Pottery produces majolica, which is tin-glazed earthenware.
+The technique is thought to have originated in Persia, though was well established in Mesopotamia by the 9th century, where it became an alternative to the much esteemed porcelain that was beginning to appear in China.
 Introduced into Europe by the Moors, Iberia became famous as a centre of excellence for this type of pottery, which, due to its popular appeal, was soon spread throughout the rest of Europe.